Robert Simonds: Early life and education

-Simonds was born in Phoenix, the son of Robert Bruce Simonds Sr., a businessman.
+Simonds was born in Phoenix, the son of Robert Bruce Simonds, Sr., a businessman.
 He graduated from Yale University.

 Producing

 From 1990 to 2023, Simonds has produced, executive produced, or financed over 125 globally distributed star-driven films, generating over $11 billion in worldwide revenue.
-His credits include the Adam Sandler films Billy Madison, Happy Gilmore, The Wedding Singer, Big Daddy and The Waterboy; Cheaper by the Dozen, and The Pink Panther which stars Steve Martin.
+His credits include the Adam Sandler films Billy Madison, Happy Gilmore, The Wedding Singer, Big Daddy and The Waterboy; Cheaper by the Dozen, and The Pink Panther, which star Steve Martin.
 He also produced This Means War with Academy Award-winning actress Reese Witherspoon and Tom Hardy, The Gentlemen with Academy Award-winning actor Matthew McConaughey, The Upside with Academy Award-nominated actor Bryan Cranston, Bad Moms, Molly's Game with Academy Award-winning actress Jessica Chastain, The Foreigner, Hustlers, The Mauritanian with Academy Award-winning actress Jodie Foster, My Son, Operation Fortune: Ruse de Guerre, Guy Ritchie's The Covenant with Academy Award-nominated actor Jake Gyllenhaal, Ferrari with Academy Award-nominated actor Adam Driver and Academy Award-winning actress Penelope Cruz, My Spy: The Eternal City, Greenland, and Greenland: Migration.
 Simonds has produced a number of highly-profitable cult films including Joe Dirt and Half Baked.
 Simonds was mentored by his father-in-law, former Viacom and Universal head Frank Biondi Jr.